Thunderstick: Self-named band and beyond

 After he left Samson for artistic divergences, Thunderstick then went on to form his own eponymous band called Thunderstick consisting of two guitarists, bass and female vocalist.
 They recorded two hard rock albums, the EP Feel like Rock 'n' Roll?
 (1983) and a full feature LP Beauty and the Beasts (1984) via Magnum/Thunderbolt Records.
-These have been restored and remastered for a 2011 CD release, an anthology called Echoes from the Analogue Asylum which also features previously-unreleased material.
+These have been restored and remastered for a 2011 CD release, an anthology called Echoes from the Analogue Asylum which also features previously unreleased material.

 The band disbanded in 1986, after having recorded their yet-to-be-released final album Don't Touch, I'll Scream.
 Both Thunderstick and vocalist Jodee Valentine went to the United States to try to secure a new deal.
 A new American line-up was considered, but was soon abandoned in favour of maintaining their identity within the NWOBHM scene.
 Both returned to the UK.
 A fifth incarnation emerged in 1988, secured by a high-profile management contract, but Thunderstick disbanded again after failing to sign a major deal with a label.

 As Barry Purkis, in the late 1980s, he worked with Bernie Tormé and the Electric Gypsies, and other artists.

 He performed as Thunderstick again in a series of Paul Samson solo gigs in America along with bassist Eric Mauriello, in 1989.
 Former Kiss guitarist Ace Frehley jammed with them during an encore at the New York Roxy.
 Thunderstick rejoined Samson twice, once in 1990 to write and record new material (later issued on 1999's Past Present & Future) and then again in 1999–2000, for reunion gigs either in Japan and on the Wacken Festival set in Germany.
-His songwriting input is present on Paul Samson's posthumous solo album P.S...
-1953–2002 originally scheduled to be Samson's new album with the title of "Brand New Day".
+His songwriting input is present on Paul Samson's posthumous solo album P.S....
+1953–2002 (2006) originally scheduled to be Samson's new album with the title of Brand New Day.

 Purkis still writes music, and is involved in production for other artists.
 On 25 April 2009, he played at the Keep It True Festival in Germany with a reunion of various new wave of British heavy metal artists, marking the return of his Thunderstick persona.

 On 22 April 2016, former lead vocalist Jodee Valentine died aged 56.
-Following Valentine's death, Purkis decided to bring back his beloved Thunderstick.
+Following Valentine's death, Purkis decided to bring back Thunderstick.
 The band has reformed with a new line-up, and a new album, Something Wicked This Way Comes, was released in July 2017.

+After some line-up changes and tours, Thunderstick released its third album in 2023: Lockdown.

+At the time of writing this a new Thunderstick album is currently being mixed for release in 2026.